-In addition to standard chemotherapy, targeted therapy is a treatment that targets the tumor’s specific genes, proteins, or the tissue environment that contributes to a tumor’s growth and survival.
+In addition to standard chemotherapy, targeted therapy is another way doctors use medication to treat cancer.
+Targeted therapy is a treatment that targets the tumor’s specific genes, proteins, or the tissue environment that contributes to a tumor’s growth and survival.
 This type of treatment blocks the growth and spread of tumor cells and limits the damage to healthy cells.

 Not all tumors have the same targets, and some tumors may have more than 1 target.
 To find the most effective treatment, your doctor may run tests to identify the genes, proteins, and other factors in your tumor.
 This helps doctors better match each patient with the most effective treatment whenever possible.
 In addition, research studies continue to find out more about specific molecular targets and new treatments directed at them.
 Learn more about the basics of targeted treatments.